kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - int
      - contact list ID
      - Contact lists may be retrieved via the :doc:`../contacts/listing_contact_lists` endpoint
+   * - cc_list
+     - int
+     - Contact list ID, if the email is sent, this contactlist also receives it.
+Only works if BCC List is enabled.
+     -
    * - html_source
      - string
      - HTML source of the email